 Influential artists who have created pieces using the collage technique include Pablo Picasso, Georges Braque, and Hannah Höch.
 Students will create a composition using line, shape, color, and space to create a collage that includes both complementary colors and varying textures.

-Tips for Creating a Glitter Collage
+Tips for Creating Glitter Collage Art

-More Geometric Shapes Art Lesson Plans
+More Art Lesson Plans with Geometric Shapes

-If you’re looking for more art lesson plans using geometric shapes, check these out:
+If you’re looking for more art lesson plans using geometric shapes, check these out!

-Share Your Star Students’ Artwork
+Share Artwork From Your Star Students

 We love student art!
-Give your star students an opportunity to shine by submitting their artwork to be considered for the next Sax catalog cover.
-Original artwork from students of all grade levels is eligible and the online submission process is simple.
+Give your star students an opportunity to shine and a chance to win a $250 gift certificate for themselves and the teacher who inspired them.
+Original artwork from students of all grade levels is eligible, and the online submission process is simple!